smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/highlighting/README.md

 </details>

-which allows us to order highlighted array items based on the source array (as long as it's present)
+which allows us to order highlighted array items based on the source array (as long as the source array is present in the response)

 <details>

-<summary>ordering.test.js</summary>
+<summary>scalar-array.test.js</summary>

 ```javascript
 import assert from 'node:assert'